bmesuere/PhD-thesis/chapter3.md

 The first thing that strikes the eye is that a mass spectrometer might pick up multiple copies of the same tryptic peptide from an environmental sample.
 Depending on the fact whether or not we can draw quantitative conclusion on the number of different identifications of a particular peptide (apart from identification, the quantification of proteins in an environmental sample is an important research theme [@Seifert2013;@Kolmeder2014]), we might decide to deduplicate the peptides before they are analyzed further using the Unipept CLI.
 This decision has an impact on the analysis results, but deduplication also results in improved performance since it avoids duplicate work.

 ##### Non-tryptic peptides
-What might be less obvious at first sight, is that the peptides on lines 3 and 4 in the text file sample7.dat actually aren't tryptic peptides, but the composition of two tryptic peptides.
+What might be less obvious at first sight, is that the peptides on lines 3 and 4 in the text file `sample7.dat` actually aren't tryptic peptides, but the composition of two tryptic peptides.
 This is a consequence of the fact that cleavage of proteins using trypsin is not always perfect, leading to some proteins that aren't cleaved properly.
 Such composed tryptic peptides are called *missed cleavages*.
 The index structure underpinning Unipept only indexes tryptic peptides that result from an *in silico* trypsin digest of the proteins in UniProt, so that missed cleavages cannot be matched directly by Unipept.

 To cope with this problem, we can start to check if the peptides resulting from a shotgun metaproteomics experiment need to be cleaved further before making taxonomic identifications using Unipept.
 Performing an *in silico* trypsin digest can be done using the `prot2pept` command from the Unipept CLI.
-This command is executed purely *client side*, and thus is provided as a standalone command and not as a subcommand of the `unipept` command.
+This command is executed purely client side, and thus is provided as a standalone command and not as a subcommand of the `unipept` command.

 <div class="sourceCode"><pre class="sourceCode zsh"><code class="sourceCode zsh"><b>$</b> <span class="kw">sed</span> -ne <span class="st">'4{p;q}'</span> sample7.dat
 MEVAVGDKVIYSK